OMAR LEDEZMA JR.

 Omar has played, recorded, and toured with local and international artists and founded a group dedicated to the wooden box percussion instrument, the Ka-Hon Ensemble, one of the biggest stars of the Adventures In Music program of the San Francisco Symphony.
 In 2014, he won a Grammy with the worldwide-acclaimed Pacific Mambo Orchestra.

 Omar is also a music accompanist for the San Francisco Ballet Dance In Schools and Communities (DISC) education program and a teaching artist with the Youth in Arts organization from San Rafael, California.
 Omar is an exclusive artist with Pearl Percussion, Pinchclip, ELH Cowbells, Remo heads, Kandu Cajons, Vater, and Soultone Cymbals.

-Born in Peru Braulio Barrera started playing Peruvian folkloric music at age 5 on the Cajon, claves, bell Congas and Bongos… Once mastering the streets of Peru, he moved to L.A. to play with Chino Espinoza, Tabaco Eron, among many others in the Salsa scene.
-He’s been on endless recording playing percussion and as lead vocals.
+Born in Peru Braulio Barrera started playing Peruvian folkloric music at age 5 on the Cajon, claves, bell Congas, and Bongos… Once mastering the streets of Peru, he moved to L.A. to play with Chino Espinoza and Tabaco Eron, among many others in the Salsa scene.
+He’s been on endless recordings playing percussion and as lead vocals.

 Cabanillas is one of the San Francisco Bay Area's most respected and busiest congueros, but he still looks for new ways to express his love of percussion." - full featured article in DRUM!
 Magazine.

 Cabanillas has received Four Stars from DOWNBEAT MAGAZINE for his composition "Esto Puede Ser Eso," His music also has been featured on SHOWTIME's "Let The Right One In," NPR, and United Airlines streaming services.